 Once you click on it, you'll be directed to the Add a new page menu where you'll have to give the page a title, manage its URL and select a layout.

-If you'd like to delete an existing language from your Voog website, go to Content > Structure, select the preferred language that you'd like to delete from the header menu and then click on the garbage bin icon behind the Language name field.
+If you'd like to delete an existing language from your Voog website, go to Content > Structure, select the preferred language that you'd like to delete from the header menu and then click on the bin icon behind the Language name field.

 When clicked, a window will pop up to ask for your confirmation.
 You can confirm it by selecting OK or not proceed by selecting Cancel.